Natalie Gavin

-Natalie Gavin (born 1988) is an English actress from Bradford, known for her roles in the BBC dramas Prisoners' Wives and The Syndicate, and the ITV drama Jericho.
+Natalie Gavin (born 27 July 1988) is an English actress.
+On television, she is known for her roles in the BBC dramas Prisoners' Wives (2012) and The Syndicate (2013), and the ITV drama Jericho (2016).

-Early life
+Early life and education

 Gavin was born in Bradford.
-She grew up in the Bradford neighbourhoods of Little Horton and Buttershaw, before moving to the Bradford neighbourhood and town of Denholme as a teenager.
+She grew up in the Bradford neighbourhoods of West Bowling and Buttershaw, before moving to the Bradford neighbourhood and town of Denholme as a teenager.
 Gavin has a mum named Susan, a dad named John and brother named Shaun.
 John knew Andrea Dunbar as he worked and associated with her father.
 Gavin and her family lived on the same street that Andrea and her family did, which is named Brafferton Arbor, in Buttershaw.
 Gavin would later go on to play Andrea in the 2010 film The Arbor, which was filmed on the same street.

-Education

 Gavin was educated at Buttershaw High School.
 She has a degree in drama from the University of Huddersfield in Huddersfield, West Yorkshire.
 She had to put her degree on hold for a few years, after being cast in Shameless during her second year of the course.